-Change to the terms and conditions or premium for your additional insurance package
+Change to the terms and conditions or premium for your additional insurance package documents and new terms and conditions of insurance.

 If we decide to change the terms and conditions or the premium for your additional insurance package, and this is to your disadvantage, we will notify you of what will change and what your options are.
 You will then be able to cancel your insurance or change it to another additional insurance package as of that same date.
 What do you (the policyholder) have to do for that?